 Draw! he says.

 Paint! he says.

 I can’t, I say.

-It is only when I revolt do I see his denim fabric scrunch in anger, and his shoulders hunch in tautness at the 5-year-old pigtailed rebel who refuses to paint the colors of the sky.
+It is only when I revolt that I see his denim fabric scrunch in anger and his shoulders hunch in tautness at the five-year-old, pigtailed rebel who refuses to paint the colors of the sky.
 His slurs are laced with Vietnamese venom I can only understand in individual strokes, but I know I am in trouble as I watch dark wine spill over his cheeks, dancing with danger.

-2 weeks later, I come back on a Saturday morning, and he still cloaks his denim shield, but the colors washed over seem darker now.
-He sees me and his eyes light up, his smirk proving he knew I could not stay away from charcoal friends, nor his stories, for long.
+Two weeks later, I come back on a Saturday morning.
+He still cloaks his denim shield, but the colors seem darker now.
+He sees me and his eyes light up, his smirk proving he knew I could not stay away from my charcoal friends, or his stories, for long.

 Draw the fabric, he says.